"Come with me from Lebanon, my bride,

 The choice of these two cities as religious centers of the kingdom was important.
 Bethel was a site of Jacob's dream and later both the Ark of the Covenant and the Tabernacle stood there in the time of Judges.
 Danites also built an altar at the city of Dan after they had conquered the city.
 The sacred precinct from the times of Jeroboam was discovered and thoroughly excavated here with dimensions of 150 ft wide and 196 ft long.
 I Kings 15:20 tells us:

 "Ben-Hadad agreed with King Asa and sent the commanders of his forces against the towns of Israel.
 He conquered Iion, Dan, Abel Beth Maakah and all Kinnereth in addition to Naphtali."

-King Ahab is believed to have for rebuilding the alter and fortifying the city in the Iron Age, 860-850 BC.
+King Ahab is believed to have an honor for rebuilding the altar and fortifying the city in the Iron Age, 860-850 BC.

 Then, the tragic end of the Kingdom of Israel came.

 At the time, no one could stop an invasion of a powerful king Tiglath-Pileser III of Assyria.
-He conquered the Northern kingdom of Israel and perhaps the city of Dan along with others.
+He conquered the Northern kingdom of Israel in 734 BC and, perhaps the city of Dan along with others.

 During the excavations at Tel Dan (1966 to 1990), Professor Biram discovered a part of a fortress.

 He was lucky to discover completely intact mud brick gate which was very unusual, because structures built in this manner normally do not last over time.